falconmick/starward/docs/starward-graphql.md

 For an example of how to prefetch data, see app/components/acf/layout/FormSection There are the following files:

-* **FormSection.jsx** ACF React Component that renders the Field
+* **FormSection.jsx** ACF React Component that renders the ACF Field, n.b. the GraphQL calls are located inside of the \<GravityForm> component it utilises
-* **FormSectionType.js** Defines the ACF Field data that will be passed to it (page.acf.layout)
+* **graphql/FormSectionType.js** Defines the ACF Field that ACF's flexible content returns
-* **formSectionResolvers.js** Contains the query to be ran whenever this field is returned in the ACF Layout
+* **graphql/formSectionResolvers.js** Contains the query to be ran whenever this field is returned in the ACF Layout
+* **graphql/index.js** This is used to wrap up the type, type name and resolvers into an easily consumed object that we export from `app/components/Acf/Layout/graphql.js` we do this because by wrapping up all of our graphQL parts into a known object that exists in a known area (Layout/graphql.js shown just before this) the code located inside of app/apollo/FlexibleContentUnion can parse our custom ACF graphQL resolver!

-You will notice that this is similar to apollo/types/{TypeName}, of which it is!
-The main difference is that you do not define a {TypeName}Queries.js file because we are not defining any Queries!!
-Instead we are opening app/components/acf/FlexibleContentUnion/index.js and adding our type to the FlexibleContentUnion Type's Union.
+You will notice that this is similar to apollo/types/{TypeName}, because it is!
+If you don't like defining Server ran code inside of /app feel free to move this elsewhere

-We do this because all we are doing with this code is defining a list of Types to resolve sub-queries from other queries that utilise ACF.

-Whenever you create a new FlexibleContentUnion resolver type (above) you must also:

-1. Create a bundle for that Type inside of app/apollo/acfLayoutModules.js and add it to the apolloModule function
-2. Add your type to the FlexibleContentUnion definition inside of app/component/Acf/FlexibleContentUnion/index.js
-3. Add to the acf fragment your type and it's query (for example, if your using ACF in the Page query, you would add to: app/apollo/fragments/pageFragment.js, see FormSection under queryable)
+**What's important** is that you need to make sure that if you define a custom ACF resolver like FormSection/graphql that you export an object from the
+`app/components/Acf/Layout/graphql.js`  file and that the object you export was created with the `wrapFlexibleContentGraphQL({type, typeName, resolvers})` function

 :scream::scream::scream:

 DANGER: do not import a GraphQL resolver into any code located inside of app/ All Server based code is located outside of app/ to avoid really weird node only dependancies being missing.
 For example: